Olex2/help/gui/EN/work/report.md

 This will open the current CIF of your structure - a file in which the 'meta-data' has been merged with the CIF that originated from your last refinement.

 ## Include/Exclude HKL and RES in your CIF
 Here you can determine whether you want to include the HKL/RES files in your final CIF or not.
-Please note: If you choose 'ignore', then nothing will be done to your CIF - the hkl/res part will be included **exactly** as it was returned by the refinement program.
-ShelXL-2013 includes the hkl and res information as plain text by default.
-If you select 'exclude', no hkl and res information will be included.
-If you choose 'include', the res and hkl information will be included in the official IUCr/CIF definition format: as a loop.
+Please note: If you choose 'ignore', then nothing will be done to your CIF - the HKL/RES part will be included **exactly** as it was returned by the refinement program.
+ShelXL-2013 includes the HKL and RES information as plain text by default.
+If you select 'exclude', no HKL and res information will be included.
+If you choose 'include', the RES and HKL information will be included in the official IUCr/CIF definition format: as a loop.

 # CIF Part 2
 The IUCr offer a free checking service for your CIF files.

 ## The CheckCif report
 This will help you to identify potential problems with your structure.
-Click the 'CheckCif Report' button to send your cif file to the IUCr server and obtain your report in either html or pdf format.
+Click the 'CheckCif Report' button to send your CIF file to the IUCr server and obtain your report in either html or pdf format.
 For a full report, you will also have to send your 'structure factors', which are contained in the fcf file.
 Tick the box if you want a full report.

 ## Update Meta Info (Can't actually find this!!)
 This tick-box is included here only for the very rare case where you might experience problems with the merging of the CIF created by the refinement program and the information contained within Olex2.
 If you ever feel the need to untick this box, please make sure to let us know what the problem was and we will try and fix it for everyone.
 Thanks!